 3x blind spot cameras (left flank, right flank and reverse cameras) One camera providing an internal view of the saloon must be provided, to give the driver an alternative view to what he/she can see through the internal mirror.
-Telematics systems must be included.
-Telematics must be able to monitor factors affecting passenger comfort; braking, acceleration, cornering and speeding.
-It must give the driver real-time feedback and enable incidents to be recorded and traceable to a particular driver.
-Fatigue/distraction detection and driver alert system must be installed and actively monitored.
-Parameters are eyes closed for 1.5 seconds and driver looking away from the road for 4 seconds and includes: - Real time eye detection, which monitors both driver fatigue and driver distraction.
-Telematics - Real time alert system which notifies the driver of a fatigue or distraction event.
-Real time notification system, which notifies the operator if the bus driver is experiencing multiple fatigue and/or distraction events during a driver duty.
-Notification if the system is unable to detect the drivers face (which will alert and record when the drivers face is not within view of the camera, or if the camera becomes covered during the operation of the vehicle).
-Data storage and uploads to enable monthly reports of fatigue and distraction events.
-Buses must be installed with a reverse monitoring system which includes: Reversing system Reversing camera (this could be part of the CCTV system, but does not need to be recorded).
+Reversing system Buses must be installed with a reverse monitoring system which includes: Reversing camera (this could be part of the CCTV system, but does not need to be recorded).
 Reversing sensors.
 Reversing buzzers.
 Hazard light activation upon the engaging of reverse gear.
 Blind spot camera system Buses are to be fitted with an external blind spot camera system.
 These cameras need not be recorded by the CCTV system but can be shared with the CCTV and reversing systems.
 The images are to be provided in real time to the driver at all times.
 This requires: • Cameras that can provide a rear looking view of both sides of the bus from at least the front axle rearward. • A rearward looking view from the rear of the bus.
 DD upper body protection Upper deck 'tree guards' on both sides of the bus to deflect obstacles and offer protection to the bus superstructure are mandatory.
 DD passenger safety Contrasting, easily seen signage (visible at the bottom and top entry points to the stairwell) with the words: 'Passengers must not stand in the stairwell when the bus is in motion' must be fitted.
 An upper deck passenger counting system is required so that passengers on the lower deck know if any seating positions are available on the upper deck before entering the stairs.
 There must be an indicator at the bottom entry to the stairs that indicates the number of seating positions available on the upper deck.
 A duplicate indicator is to be fitted so that it is visible to the driver.
 A driver reset is required.
 Contrasting easily seen signage (visible at the bottom entry point to the stairwell and at the top of the stairs) with the words: 'Passengers must not stand on the upper deck' must be fitted.
+Fatigue Management See Future Intention - Section 8 - below, for intent.
+New buses must be manufactured with wiring for future fitment of a fatigue management system, details of wiring specification to be advised by the council.

 4.12.
-Heating, ventilation and air conditioning (HVAC)
+Heating, ventilation,400 and air conditioning (HVAC)